The Wilsonian Century (Fall 2024 | Volume: 69, Issue: 4)

 Wilson attempted to maintain a policy of strict neutrality at the start of World War I, but after the Germans sank the Lusitania it became more difficult.
 New York Times

-At the start of World War I, Wilson attempted to maintain a policy of strict neutrality.
-But, after a U-20 sank the Lusitania on May 7, 1915, with a loss of 1197 lives, including 128 Americans, that posture became increasingly difficult.
+At the start of World War I in 1914, Wilson initially attempted to maintain a policy of official neutrality, thought America was making huge loans and major arms shipments to the allies.
+After a U-20 sank the Lusitania on May 7, 1915, with the loss of 1197 lives, including 128 Americans, that posture became increasingly difficult to maintain.
 New York Times